This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Vitamin C – Ascorbic acid

-It helps to acidify the urine, creating a hostile environment for bacteria and stimulates the defenses of the woman's own body, which helps prevent new episodes of cystitis or urethritis.
-Also, it intervenes in the repair of tissues.
+It helps to acidify the urine, creating a hostile environment for bacteria and stimulates the woman's own body's defenses, which helps prevent new episodes of cystitis or urethritis.
+Also, it intervenes in tissue repair.

-VERY IMPORTANT: in the event of any health problem, see a doctor, especially if you have a urine infection or discomfort in your intimate area.
+VERY IMPORTANT: if you have any health problem, go to a doctor, especially if you have a urine infection or discomfort in your intimate area.
 Self-medication is not an alternative.

 What is the best protein for weight loss?